 Another significant change is that traditionally, “personal data” was the sole responsibility of the main data owner.
-However under the new regulations, any company or individual that processes or handles the data will be responsible for its protection, including third parties and cloud providers.
+However under the new regulations, any company or individual that processes or handles the data will be responsible for its protection.
+This includes third parties and cloud providers.

 You can read the full documentation on the GDPR here, but in short, the regulations include;

-Data protection isn’t just about keeping customer’s information safe, it’s about keeping track of changes and data access, both digital and physical.
+Data protection isn’t just about keeping customer’s information safe, it’s about keeping track of changes and data access.
+In both digital and physical states.
 This means if you’re managing and processing personal data, you must record a complete history of changes.

-And because mobile devices harvest a lot of contextual information, such as location, usernames, connected accounts and more, you’ll also need to consider the following;
+Mobile devices harvest a lot of contextual information, such as location, usernames, connected accounts and more.
+Which means you’ll also need to consider the following;

-The GDPR states that “a data subject should have the right to have his or her personal data erased and no longer processed where the personal data is no longer necessary in relation to the purpose for which they are collected or otherwise processed”
+The GDPR states that “a data subject should have the two rights.
+The right to have his or her personal data erased.
+And no longer processed where the personal data is no longer necessary in relation to the purpose for which they are collected or otherwise processed”

 Meaning that users can not only request changes to their data, but they can request to have all their data deleted.
 All organisations will need to have a system or process in place to locate the specific data and remove it.
 This includes all services and backup systems, so the data cannot be recovered from anywhere.

-All businesses will be required to ask for consent from the user up front, this needs to include what data you are collecting, why you’re collecting it, how it will be processed, how you will protect it, how it’s moved and how long it will be stored for.
+All businesses will be required to ask for consent from the user up front.
+This needs to include what data you are collecting and why you’re collecting it.
+As well as it will be processed, how you will protect it, how it’s moved and how long it will be stored for.

 With the number of sensitive data leaks on the rise, the GDPR are enforcing tighter deadlines for businesses to notify both the authorities and users when a leak occurs.
 If a company encounters a data breach, they must notify the national supervisory authorities within 72 hours.

-To ensure this is possible, you may need to invest in better technology to ensure a continuous surveillance of your data and prepare a disaster recovery procedure and plan.
+To ensure this is possible, you may need to invest in better technology to ensure a continuous surveillance of your data.
+As well as preparing a disaster recovery procedure and plan.

-The GDPR refers to a new approach businesses should take to projects, promoting privacy and data protection compliance from the start.
-This means that when developing a new app, you need to ensure privacy and data protection is a key consideration in the initial stages of the project, and throughout its entire lifecycle.
+The GDPR refers to a new approach businesses should take to projects.
+Promoting privacy and data protection compliance from the start.
+This means that when developing a new app, you need to ensure privacy and data protection is a key consideration.
+Both in the initial stages of the project, and throughout its entire life cycle.
 Encompassing the build of additional IT systems to store and access data, developing new legislations and conducting regular risk assessments.

 GDPR have requested that some businesses need to create a Data Protection Officer position to facilitate the new regulations.
 Someone who is qualified in the field of data protection who can assist with fulfilling, controlling and communication with national authorities.
 This can either be managed in house, or outsourced.

-We know the regulations are a bit daunting and confusing, and there’s lots of variables that are thrown into the mix, however any good development agency will be able to guide you through the changes and ensure your data is fully protected.
-If you’re considering building a consumer or enterprise app and are worried about how these changes could affect you, then give us a call today.
+We know the regulations are a bit daunting and confusing.
+There’s lots of variables that are thrown into the mix.
+However any good development agency will be able to guide you through the changes.
+Ensuring your data is fully protected.
+Are you considering building a consumer or enterprise app and are worried about how these changes could affect you?
+Give us a call today.